RJL3m0s/skyrim-ai-companion/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Feature request
+name: Bug report
 about: Report an issue with the Skyrim AI Companion Mod
-title: ''
+title: "[BUG]"
-labels: enhancement
+labels: bug
 assignees: ''

 ---